-On high-speed packaging lines, the speed of a coder can impact the overall line, says John Gonzales, national business development manager for the laser division of ID Technology.
+Need for speed On high-speed packaging lines, the speed of a coder can impact the overall line, says John Gonzales, national business development manager for the laser division of ID Technology.

 “The restriction that a lot of the bottling factories have right now is that they actually have the capability of producing upwards of 1,200, 1,500 and 2,000 bottles a minute, but the restriction is the coding,” he says.

 ID Technology’s laser division is focused on creating equipment that can handle the high filling speeds used by its customers, Gonzales says.
 The company offers 60- and 70-watt machines that use Macsa high-speed lasers programmed with algorithms to code at speeds as fast as the packaging line, Gonzales says.
 The high-speed coders also are capable of writing two lines of code, which is an advantage, he says.

 “The production line in bottling plants typically has one line of code and the reason is because they’re restricted by the laser’s capability to do two lines of code at a high speed,” Gonzales says.
 “You’ll see laser codes on water bottles and you’ll read two lines of code, but the production speed is not able to do that.
 They had to slow the production speed down in order to enable the lasers to be used.”